-Both external and internal risk factors are revealed and managed internally in the organisation.
+Both external and internal risk factors are identified and managed throughout the Bank.
 Special attention is given to revealing the whole list of risk factors and determining the level of adequacy of the current risk mitigation procedures.
-Apart from the standard credit and market risk analysis, the Risk Department monitors financial and non-financial risks by holding regular meetings with operational units in order to obtain expert judgments in their respective areas of expertise.
+Apart from the standard credit and market risk analysis, the Risk Management Department monitors financial and non-financial risks by holding regular meetings with operational units in order to obtain expert judgments in their respective areas of expertise.